ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ### Deep Link Hijacking

-Hijacking a deep link after a successful login on a website can easly lead to session hijacking.
+Hijacking a deep link during the redirect from a website after a successful login can easily lead to session hijacking.

-**Properly implemented app links cannot be hijacked.**
+**Properly configured asset link files and properly implemented app links can prevent hijacking.**

-To hijack a deep link, specify it in [AndroidManifest.xml](https://github.com/ivan-sincek/malware-apk/blob/main/src/Malware/app/src/main/AndroidManifest.xml#L49) inside a "malicious" PoC app:
+To hijack a deep link, specify it in AndroidManifest.xml inside your PoC app (such as I did in [Malware APK](https://github.com/ivan-sincek/malware-apk/blob/main/src/Malware/app/src/main/AndroidManifest.xml#L60)):

 ```xml
 <data